kostaskaragiorgos/Registration/doc/documentation.md

 <p><img src="doc images/file/success load.png" title="success"/></p>

+## Close Event

+You can close an event by using File --> Close Event but if there is no event open this key is disabled

 ## Exit

 You can close the app by using menu File --> Exit or using Alt+F4 keybind